YaleSpinup/efs-api/README.md

 ### Create an accesspoint for a filesystem

 Creating an accesspoint generates an accesspoint for a filesystem.
-The

 POST `/v1/efs/{account}/filesystems/{group}/{id}/aps`